enedaveed/alx-system_engineering-devops/0x00-shell_basics/README.md

-This displays the current directory contents
+This script is used to create a directory